-The two winners will each receive a prize of $1,000, and the winning carols will be premiered at the December 7, 8, 13,14 and 15, 2013 Welcome Christmas concerts featuring the VocalEssence Chorus & Ensemble Singers with pianist Dan Chouinard.
-The performances will be recorded for national broadcast in 2014 via American Public Media.
+The two winners will each receive a prize of $1,000.
+The winning carols will be premiered at the December 2, 8, 9, and 10, 2017 Welcome Christmas concerts featuring the VocalEssence Chorus & Ensemble Singers.
+The performances will be recorded for national broadcast in 2018 via American Public Media.
 The winners are invited to attend the rehearsals and performances at their own expense, and will have the opportunity for radio interviews as well as other media coverage and promotion.
-For concert information, visit VocalEssence at www.vocalessence.org.

 - World premiere: No prior performance of submitted work.